-Admission into nursing requires completion of the following five criteria:
+Admission into nursing requires completion of the following criteria:

 Additional Admission Information

 1. The Columbus State admissions application form is on-line.
 Go to the Get Started Guide for admission to Columbus State.
-If it has been more than three years since you attended classes at Columbus State, call (614) 287-5353 or 1-800-621-6407 ext 5353 to update your student file.
+If it has been more than three years since you attended classes at Columbus State, call (614) 287-2543 or 1-800-621-6407 ext 2453 to reactivate your student file.

-3. To register to take the A2 Admission Exam, contact the Testing and Talent Assessment Center at (614) 287-5750.
-The initial cost of the exam is $45 payable at the Cashier Office, Rhodes Hall.
+2. To register to take the A2 Admission Exam, create an account to obtain a username and password at www.elsevier.com.
+The initial cost of the exam is $55 payable at www.registerblast.com/cscc/exam.
 The cost to repeat the exam is $65.
+Detailed instructions and payment forms are available as a PDF on the Nursing homepage.
 On the day of the test, bring a picture ID and paid receipt to the Testing and Talent Assessment Center, Center for Workforce Development, Room 223.
-Retesting eligibility begins 6 months from the date of the previous A2 exam.
+Retesting eligibility begins 45 days from the date of the previous A2 exam.
 The A2 exam may be taken a maximum of 2 times.
 A2 exam scores from other schools will not be accepted.
-The Nursing Program will maintain scores for a period of 4 years.

-5. Applicants currently licensed as Practical Nurses should refer to "Admission Procedure to Associate Degree Nursing program for Licensed Practical Nurses (LPNs)” available from the Nursing Program or online at www.cscc.edu/nursing.
+4. Practical Nurse applicants should refer to "Admission Procedure to Associate Degree Nursing Program for Practical Nurses" available from the Nursing Program or online at www.cscc.edu/nursing.

-6. Applicants for admission from another program preparing students to take NCLEX-RN should refer to Nursing Procedure for Transfer Students.
-The information is available from the Nursing Program.
+5. Applicants for admission from another program preparing students to take NCLEX-RN should contact the Nursing Program for more information.